 A lack of curiosity at the end

-One of the biggest slips ups you can make is to not have any questions ready for the end of the interview.
+One of the biggest slip-ups you can make is to not have any questions ready for the end of the interview.
 Questions at this point – from anything not covered about the company, to even asking about the hiring manager’s own challenges, will create an impression of curiosity.

-Another great way to impress your potential employer is to bring note pad and jot down as they are speaking in case of any new questions that may arise as they speak more about the organisation and the role.
+Another great way to impress your potential employer is to bring a notepad and jot down as they are speaking in case of any new questions that may arise as they speak more about the organization and the role.
 This will show that you were paying attention and interested in the opportunity.

 So – just remember that while mistakes are inevitable, thorough preparation in advance and an awareness of the common pitfalls will stand you in much better stead to perform well.
 Don’t forget to check out our blog article on what to do when your interview is over too.

 This article was provided by Hays - Recruiting Experts Worldwide and republished with their permission.

 Ready to find your next role?
 View the latest jobs now!

 Log in or create an account to upload your latest CV/Resume for one-click apply.